-In casual American English, "The elephant uses its trunk to pick up objects and drink water" sounds like "dhee EH-luh-fuhnt YOO-zuhz ihts TRUHNGK tuh PIHK UHP AHB-jehkts and DRIHNGK WAH-der".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "The elephant uses its trunk to pick up objects and drink water" as "dhee EH-luh-fuhnt YOO-zuhz ihts TRUHNGK tuh PIHK UHP AHB-jehkts and DRIHNGK WAH-der" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on objects, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.